nealbarshes/nealbarshes.github.io/PAD/index.md

 The bundle we've employed to [reduce surgical site infections by 67%](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/ZamaniSSIreduction.pdf):
 1. Minimize hospital pre-admission.
-2. Methicillin-sensitive <i>Staphylococcus aureus</i> decontamination protocol with mupirocin nasal ointment, chlorhexidine wipes or shower.
+2. Methicillin-resistant <i>Staphylococcus aureus</i> decontamination protocol with mupirocin nasal ointment, chlorhexidine wipes or shower.
 This is routinely done through our outpatient clinic.
 3. Vancomycin in wound ONLY if re-do case AND no vein in the field.
 4. Interrupted 2-0 Vicryl to close dead space.
 5. Subcuticular skin closure with  4-0 Monocryl.
 Avoid staples in groin incisions.